nadchan/colorfulstage/README.md

 This repository is for educational purposes only.

 ## how to use
-[Github](https://github.com/nadchan/colorfulstage/blob/main/howtouse.md) klik disini untuk cara memakainya (males nulis anjer).
+[tutorial make](https://github.com/nadchan/colorfulstage/blob/main/howtouse.md) klik disini untuk cara memakainya (males nulis anjer).

 ## feature
 appicon